ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ## Measurement Considerations

-Reduced RAPL accuracy may be expected when the processor is not running heavy workloads and is in an idle state
+Reduced RAPL accuracy may be expected when the processor is not running heavy workloads and is in an idle state.

-RAPL measures the total power consumption of the entire system or package, encompassing all components and applications running on the same machine.
+RAPL encompasses all components and applications running on the same host machine.
 It does not provide a breakdown of power consumption per individual application or component.
-Therefore, it is crucial to establish a **baseline measurement** of the system's power consumption during idle or minimal background processes
+Therefore, it is crucial to establish a **baseline measurement** of the system's power consumption during idle or minimal background processes.

 Excessive heat can impact both the overall power consumption and performance of a system, indirectly affecting RAPL measurements.
-For that reason, disabling both:
+For this reason, disabling both:
-- **turbo-boost** mode and
+- **turbo-boost** and
 - **hyper-threading**

-can effectively reduce CPU heat and enhance the consistency of RAPL measurements.
+can effectively reduce CPU heat and improve the consistency of RAPL measurements.
 It is also important to account for any external factors that may influence power consumption, such as variations in ambient temperature or fluctuations in power supply.
 These factors can introduce additional variability to RAPL measurements and should be taken into consideration during data analysis and interpretation

 Measuring power consumption for smaller tasks (such as **micro-benchmarking**) that complete quickly can be challenging, as the overall results are often dominated by the JVM footprint rather than the specific code being tested.
 This challenge can be partially addressed by employing iteration loops around the code snapshots being measured.